Senate Order Reporting

 In 2002 and 2007, the Senate Standing Committee on Finance and Public Administration completed two inquiries into the operation of the Senate Order.
 These inquiries resulted in changes to the Senate Order reporting requirements.

 The Senate Order was amended to apply to corporate Commonwealth entities (CCEs), effective 1 July 2017.
-The Australian Digital Health Agency (Agency) was established under the Public Governance, Performance and Accountability (Establishing the Australian Digital Health Agency) Rule 2016 as a corporate Commonwealth entity.
-As a CCE, the Agency is required to place on its internet website, information in relation to its contracts and their use of confidentiality provisions.
+The Australian Digital Health Agency was established under the Public Governance, Performance and Accountability (Establishing the Australian Digital Health Agency) Rule 2016 as a corporate Commonwealth entity.
+As a CCE, we are required to place information in relation to our contracts and their use of confidentiality provisions on our internet.

 Senate Order on Contract Listings